whearne/Insight-Ventures-Excel/README.md

 # Sales Performance Dashboard
 ## Overview
-This repository contains a comprehensive dashboard designed to analyze and visualize key metrics related to sales performance, cost efficiency, and market trends.
-The dashboard provides actionable insights to help businesses make data-driven decisions and optimize their operations.
+This repository contains a comprehensive dashboard designed to analyse and visualise key metrics related to sales performance, cost efficiency, and market trends.
+The dashboard provides actionable insights to help businesses make data-driven decisions and optimise their operations.

 ## Features
-- **Sales Performance Analysis**: Track and visualize sales trends over time, identify top-performing products, and analyze sales by category and region.
+- **Sales Performance Analysis**: Track and visualise sales trends over time, identify top-performing products, and analyse sales by category and region.
 - **Cost Efficiency**: Monitor cost-related metrics to ensure efficient use of resources and identify areas for cost reduction.
 - **Market Trends**: Stay updated with the latest market trends and compare performance against industry benchmarks.
 ## Dashboard Components
-1. **Sales Trends**: Visualize sales data over selected time periods to identify growth patterns and seasonal trends.
+1. **Sales Trends**: Visualise sales data over selected time periods to identify growth patterns and seasonal trends.
 2. **Top Products**: Highlight the best-performing products based on sales volume and revenue.
-3. **Sales by Category**: Analyze sales distribution across different product categories.
+3. **Sales by Category**: Analyse sales distribution across different product categories.
 4. **Regional Sales Performance**: Compare sales performance across various regions to identify high-performing areas.
 5. **Cost Analysis**: Monitor cost efficiency by tracking expenses and identifying areas for cost savings.
 6. **Market Trends**: Stay informed about market dynamics and compare your performance with industry trends.